 Imaging Group (X-ray Science Division)

-The X-ray Imaging Group performs 2D and 3D x-ray imaging studies of dynamical phenomena, with spatial resolution ranging from a few micrometers to tens of nanometers, and time resolution ranging from a millisecond to hundreds of picoseconds.
-The group currently operates two beamlines at the APS, 2-BM dedicated to X-ray Micro Tomography and 32-ID dedicated to various full field imaging techniques using both absorption and phase contrast, including High-Speed Imaging, Real Time Radiography, Phase Contrast Imaging, Transmission X-ray Microscopy and nano-CT, and X-ray Micro-tomography.
-The Imaging group is also responsible for the design and construction of two new beamlines part of the APS-Upgrade project: the High Energy tomography beamline and the Wide Field Imaging beamline.
+The X-ray Imaging Group provides full-field x-ray imaging techniques for studies of dynamical phenomena, with spatial resolution ranging from a few micrometers to tens of nanometers, and temporal resolution ranging from a millisecond to hundreds of picoseconds.
+The group currently operates two beamlines, 2-BM and 32-ID, at the APS.
+Beamline 2-BM is optimized for fast micro-tomography and radiography with both phase and absorption contrast.
+Beamline 32-ID provides various full field imaging techniques using both absorption and phase contrast, including High-Speed Imaging, Real Time Radiography, Transmission X-ray Microscopy and nano-CT, and X-ray Micro-tomography.
+The Imaging group is also responsible for the design and construction of two new beamlines part of the APS-Upgrade project: the High Energy tomography beamline and the Multiscale Full-Field Imaging beamline.
 The major research areas within the group are detailed below.

 2-BM X-ray Micro-tomography

 There are several micro-tomography systems at 2-BM, each of them optimized to a specific performance, e.g., spatial resolution, temporal resolution, loading capacity etc. The beamline has different beam modes that correspond to different optimized operational conditions.
 The available energy range of 2-BM is 12-35 keV in monochromatic beam mode, 12-45 keV in pink beam mode, and more than 100 keV in white beam mode.
 The versatile configuration options make this beamline suitable for 3D characterizations in material science/engineering, geosciences, battery, biology, and physics, to name a few, in both statistic and dynamic manners.